Request for Conducting Research

 - National Center for Education Statistics (NCES) Data Lab

 - Integrated Postsecondary Education Data System (IPEDS)

 - National Assessment of Educational Progress (NAEP)

 - National Longitudinal Surveys

 - Panel Study of Income Dynamics, especially the Child Development Supplement.

 - National Longitudinal Study of Adolescent to Adult Health

 - Inter-university Consortium for Political and Social Research

 - This repository contains data from over 15,000 studies.

 Note that we do not review incomplete applications.
 An example of an incomplete application is one that proposes data collection but does not include the data collection instruments (e.g., surveys, focus group protocols, etc.).
 Please email us at firstname.lastname@example.org if you have questions about the application process.
-Typically, the DRA Research Review Committee reviews applications during the last week of each month except in December due to the holidays.
+The DRA Research Review Committee meets during the last week of each month except in December due to the holidays.
 Applications received in December and January are reviewed in the January meeting.